 “I got my first client before I had set up as a VA.
 She did my mortgage and saw I was CeMAP qualified and asked me to help out a couple of days a week with her paperwork and compliance.
-Fast forward a year – my daughter started school and I stumbled across Jo’s site, read everything I could, bought the WordPress website course and set up as a VA.
+Fast forward a year – my daughter started school and I stumbled across Jo’s site, read everything I could and set up as a VA.

 I said to my Adviser that I would love to continue working with her but virtually.
 I then had a referral from her business manager who had originally trained me on the systems.
 I signed that referral up on a retainer basis and she sent more referrals my way, I now have four more mortgage advisers (so six total) all on monthly retainers.

 I do love what I do but am now planning to diversify a little as with the mortgage/property market you never know what’s going to happen.
 They are also all busy and quiet at the same times so some projects thrown in the mix will be about right.”

 “My first client was a curtain designer and maker way back in 1995.
 I put free ads in Thompson Directory and two more swiftly followed and stayed with me for many years.
 They’ve moved on, but so have I with five regular clients all in my local area.
 All the new clients were obtained from various networking meetings.”

 “My first client is still a client of mine six years later.
 It started out small by posting on their Facebook page, but after about six months I took on a bigger role and continue to do so.

 I approached them as I liked what their company was about and told them I wanted to work for them.”